About the Program

-The Shared Savings Program offers providers and suppliers (e.g., physicians, hospitals, and others involved in patient care) an opportunity to create a new type of health care entity, an Accountable Care Organization (ACO).
+The Shared Savings Program offers providers and suppliers (e.g., physicians, hospitals, and others involved in patient care) an opportunity to create an Accountable Care Organization (ACO).
 An ACO agrees to be held accountable for the quality, cost, and experience of care of an assigned Medicare fee-for-service (FFS) beneficiary population.
 The Shared Savings Program has different tracks that allow ACOs to select an arrangement that makes the most sense for their organization.

-The Shared Savings Program is an alternative payment model that:
+The Shared Savings Program is an important innovation for moving CMS' payment system away from volume and toward value and outcomes.
+It is an alternative payment model that:

 - Promotes accountability for a patient population.